-About our Name Change
+About our Name Change in 2015

 Wake Health Services changed its name to Advance Community Health in August 2015.
 The name was changed to distinguish it from government human service agencies and to represent communities served beyond Wake County.
 The new name reflects the expanded offerings and transformation of the organization over the past 40 years.
 It speaks to the level of quality and commitment as it works to advance the healthcare of the community.